VAEER: Visual Attention-Inspired Emotion Elicitation Reasoning: Experiment

 \subsection{Ablation Studies}

-To better understand the contribution of each component in the proposed K-EVER\textsuperscript{2} framework, we conduct a series of ablation studies, progressively removing individual modules and analyzing their impact on overall performance.
-Table~\ref{tab:ablation_study_alt} reports the overall accuracy across all three datasets (Emotion6, EmoSet, and M-Disaster) for both visual-language models: LLaVA-1.6 and Janus-Pro.
+To understand the contribution of each component, we perform ablation experiments by removing one module at a time.
+Table~\ref{tab: ablation} reports overall accuracy on all three datasets for both LLaVA-1.6 and Janus-Pro backbones.

-\textbf{Contribution of BDR and SVE.} As an initial comparison, we examine SenticNet8 (see Table~\ref{tab: experiment}), which effectively bypasses our reasoning components by directly feeding images into the knowledge graph.
-Although SenticNet8 represents the strongest baseline, its overall accuracy lags behind K-EVER\textsuperscript{2} by 0.09 to 0.16, and its per-emotion performance is inferior by 0.09 to 0.32.
-This demonstrates the necessity of BDR and SVE in enriching semantic understanding and improving prompt quality for VEA tasks.

-\textbf{Removal of MER (-MER).} Removing the Multi-Modal Emotion Retrieval module significantly deteriorates performance, with accuracy dropping by over 0.20 across all datasets and both backbone models.
-Specifically, accuracy falls from 0.81 to 0.58 on Emotion6 with the LLaVA-1.6 variant and from 0.78 to 0.57 with the Janus-Pro variant.
-This confirms the critical role of the emotion knowledge graph and multimodal retrieval in enabling reliable emotion inference.
-The drop in performance is comparable to that of DirGPT, highlighting that pure reasoning with VLMs is insufficient for accurate emotion recognition.

-\textbf{Removal of SVE (-SVE).} When omitting the self-refinement mechanism for prompt optimization, performance declines by 0.05–0.10.
-This validates the importance of iterative refinement in producing semantically rich, precise prompts.
-With only the minimum viable prompt set $\mathbf{P}_i$, the extracted VECs lack the specificity needed to guide high-fidelity emotion retrieval.

-\textbf{Removal of Multi-Modality Alignment(-MM).} In this variant, only the textual VECs are used in the knowledge graph without joint visual-text embedding alignment.
-This results in a substantial performance loss (0.04–0.19) across datasets, showing that ignoring visual cues limits the model's ability to ground emotional reasoning in the image content.
-For example, on EmoSet, the Janus-Pro variant's accuracy drops from 0.83 to 0.64 under this ablation.

-\textbf{Removal of RoA (-RoA).} Finally, removing the RoA module results in moderate drops of 2\%–7\%.
-Although seemingly intuitive for human understanding, arousal-level assessment requires explicit modeling in VLM pipelines.
-RoA enables the system to distinguish between active and passive emotions (e.g., anger vs. sadness), which is particularly critical in ambiguous contexts like disaster imagery.

-Across all datasets and both backbones, the complete K-EVER\textsuperscript{2} consistently outperforms all ablation variants.
-Figure~\ref{fig: ablation} further visualizes these trends by showing that K-EVER\textsuperscript{2} encloses all partial configurations in performance space across emotional dimensions.
-This comprehensive analysis confirms that each module contributes meaningfully and synergistically to the model’s superior ability in visual emotion analysis.
+\textbf{Removing VAM (-VAM).} Replacing VAM with a single holistic description (no VF/FI/VC/FCR decomposition) causes large drops (e.g., from 0.81 to 0.62 on Emotion6 with LLaVA and from 0.78 to 0.56 with Janus-Pro).
+This confirms that attention-inspired decomposition is essential: without explicit structure, the model loses fine-grained emotional drivers and behaves similarly to generic VLM prompting.